-- 1. Students will be able to create a timeline of events leading up to the Battle of Gettysburg. - 2.
-Students will be able to discuss the effects of the Union victories at Gettysburg and Vicksburg. - 3.
-After reading the Gettysburg Address, students will be able to summarize the content.
+- 1. Students will be able to place the historical developments between the attack on Fort Sumter and the battles of Gettysburg and Vicksburg on a timeline and a map. - 2.
+Students will be able to discuss the political, social, and military effects of the Union victories at Gettysburg and Vicksburg. - 3.
+Students will be able to analyze the impact of the Gettysburg Address during the Civil War and evaluate its importance and relevance today.